-Building Height: The distance from the lowest floor with exterior access or the lowest visible foundation point (whichever is lower) to the highest point of the roof.-(12/3/2018)
+Building Height: The distance from the lowest floor with exterior access or the lowest visible foundation point (whichever is lower) to the highest point of the roof.
+(12/3/2018)

 Building or Structure Height: The distance from the average grade to the highest point on a building or structure.
-Measured from the top of the foundation no more than 8 feet of foundation showing, and excluding cupolas, chimneys, steeples, and/or roof mounted HVAC and utilities.(11/16/2020)
+Measured from the top of the foundation no more than 8 feet of foundation showing, and excluding cupolas, chimneys, steeples, and/or roof mounted HVAC and utilities.
+(11/16/2020)

-Campground: 9 V.S.A § 4410: Recreational campground or camping park is property where transient residence is offered or provided for seasonal or short-term vacation or recreational purposes on which may be located cabins, tents, or lean-tos, or campsites designed for temporary set-up of portable or mobile camping, recreational, or travel dwelling units, including tents, campers, and recreational vehicles such as motor homes, travel trailers, truck campers, and van campers.
+Campground: Recreational campground or camping park is property where transient residence is offered or provided for seasonal or short-term purposes on which may be located cabins, tents, or lean-tos, or campsites designed for temporary set-up of portable or mobile camping, recreational, or travel dwelling units, including tents, campers, and recreational vehicles such as motor homes, travel trailers, truck campers, and van campers.